-Ayodhya Case: Sunni Central Waqf Board to not file review petition against SC verdict
+Ayodhya Case: Sunni Central Waqf Board not to file review petition against SC verdict

 New Delhi, Nov 26: The Sunni Central Waqf Board on Tuesday decided that it will not file a review petition against the Supreme Court''s verdict on the Ayodhya dispute, its chairman Zufar Farooqi said.